 Enter special characters and symbols

-Click on the text where you want to place the character, then select Edit > Emoji and Symbols (or press Control-Command-Space bar).
+Click in the text where you want to place the character, then choose Edit > Emoji & Symbols (or press Control-Command-Space bar).

 The Character Viewer appears where you clicked.
 You can drag it to the desktop if you want to keep it open as you work.

 To locate a character, do any of the following:

 Scroll to see more characters, or click the buttons at the bottom to jump to a category.

 Scroll up, then type in the search field at the top (for example, type “fractions” to see available fractions, or type the Unicode name or code).

 Scroll up, then click the button in the top-right corner to open the full Character Viewer.